-For instance, a user may want to receive updates on “deals”.
+For instance, a user may want to receive updates on “deals.”
 He/she may not be interested to know about the company or feature release updates.
-On the other hand, another user is interested in knowing new feature releases and updates as well as access exclusive deals.
+On the other hand, another user is interested in knowing new feature releases and updates as well as exclusive access deals.
 Obviously, these two users will be in two different segments and will see different push messages.

 Why giving an option to choose is a good idea?

 Many times, users feel vulnerable in accepting to receive push messages.
-This goes hand-in-hand with the common thinking that you will spam them with irrelevant messages.
+It goes hand-in-hand with the common thinking that you will spam them with irrelevant messages.
 This drives them to not opt-in at all.

 Use analytics to find out which notifications are performing well.
 Accordingly, you can modify your options to get higher opt-in rates.

 Another practice that enables higher opt-ins is of using the official Apple or Google Opt-in.
-You can use the ‘official’ Google or Apple opt-in to get a “yes” for your push messages once your users confirm subscription.
+You can use the ‘official’ Google or Apple opt-in to get a “yes” for your push messages once your users confirm their subscription.

 Our next crucial element that aids in driving higher sales is-